mr-pennyworth/alfred-better-dictionaries/README.md

    New Oxford American Dictionary:     442 MB (html files) Combined search index of these two: 730 MB (apart from html)
    ```

-### Known Issues
- - The workflow doeesn't work if the theme is `Alfred Classic`.
-   If you must use that theme, duplicate that theme and use the
-   duplicated one.